 Over the last three years, I have worked in over seven corporations in the Chicagoland area.
 I have noticed that the people that have all the decision-making power in these firms tend to be middle-aged, and they seem to be stuck in a corporate culture designed nearly thirty years ago.
 This is most likely because the big shots running the show have accepted the 1980’s values as their norm, and have decided to never deviate from that.
-From my experience with these companies, I have compiled the following list of four major practices that need to change.
+From my experience with these companies, I have compiled the following list of five major practices that need to change.

 1. Stop dictating my learning style.

 Most of corporate America believes that shadowing is an excellent way to learn new skills, software, and work-oriented tasks.
 While that may be true for those that are able to learn through visual stimulation, we, Generation Y, are not duplicates of one another.
 High schools and colleges have observed and modified their teaching techniques over the last ten years.
 They changed in order to help students better grasp the concepts being taught.
 This is where corporations and companies have completely and utterly failed.
 They have stuck to their tried and true, shadow until your brain explodes and then reproduce what you saw, method.

 Corporations, you need to stop dictating how and when your employees should learn.
 You should let them adapt to the required skills using any method that works best for them and their mindset.
 You should let them take breaks when they feel the need to take one, instead of giving them a set time.
 Your employees are HUMANS, not ROBOTS.
 If your trainers do not know how to teach people in the way they learn, then hire better trainers!
 You’re a corporation!
 You can afford to do so.